-- (1) Council shall have the exclusive right to paint or affix on a clearly visible part of a building, the name of the road, private road or public place to which it has frontage. - (2) Notwithstanding that a building or property is identified by other means, the owner or occupier of every building or group of buildings forming part of a complex or of the property shall mark such building or complex with numbers no less than 50mm in height for residential buildings and not less than at least 150mm in height for all other buildings.
-Numbers shall be as allocated or approved by an Authorised Officer and displayed in a position so as to be readily visible from the road to which it has frontage. - (3) Numbers required by clause 215(2) shall be maintained by the owner or occupier in such a manner as to readily identify the property at all times. - (4) Council shall have the power at any time to alter the number of any building where it may be in Council's opinion necessary or desirable to do so.
+- 16.1 Council shall have the exclusive right to paint or affix on a clearly visible part of a building, the name of the road, private road or public place to which it has frontage. - 16.2 Notwithstanding that a building or property is identified by other means, the owner or occupier of every building or group of buildings forming part of a complex or of the property shall mark such building or complex with numbers no less than 50mm in height for residential buildings and at least 150mm in height for all other buildings.
+Numbers shall be as allocated or approved by an Authorised Officer and displayed in a position so as to be readily visible from the road to which it has frontage. - 16.3 Numbers required by clause 16.2 shall be maintained by the owner or occupier in such a manner as to readily identify the property at all times. - 16.4 Council shall have the power at any time to alter the number of any building where it may be in Council's opinion necessary or desirable to do so.